cvxpy/cvxpy/doc/source/updates/index.rst

    parameters to optimal solutions.
 In particular, extending the ECOS or CVXOPT interfaces.
 This may involve contributions to diffcp (see diffcp `GitHub issue 31 <https://github.com/cvxgrp/diffcp/issues/31>`_).
- - Add an interface to an open-source mixed-integer nonlinear solver.
+ - Add :ref:`an interface <contrib_solver>` to an open-source mixed-integer nonlinear solver.
 CVXPY currently only supports commercial mixed-integer nonlinear solvers.
  - Help resolve any CVXPY GitHub issue with the label "`help wanted <https://github.com/cvxgrp/cvxpy/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22>`_."